 Though not a well-known expat destination, the Southeast European country of Bulgaria can be an excellent place to live abroad in.
 The unique geography of the country, with the mixture of mountainous terrain and Black Sea coastline, paired with wonderful, continental climate, has begun to draw foreigners in.
+Let’s chat about working in Bulgaria.

 Many are finding that the quiet country and the friendly people are worth an extended stay.
 A low cost of living compared to other European countries has helped with that.
 The country also offers many foreign investment opportunities, another reason many are staying long term and seeking residency abroad in Bulgaria.